brianoure/brianoure/README.md

 - 👋 Hi, I’m @brianoure
 - 👀 I’m interested in Signal processing, Web development, and Graphics
 - 🌱 I’m currently learning Embedded systems engineering
-- 💞️ I’m looking to collaborate on Space Systems
+- 💞️ I’m looking to collaborate on Artificial Intelligence, Space Systems, Machine learning
 - 📫 How to reach me: "thegeekspeaketh@gmail.com"
 <!---
 brianoure/brianoure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.